Stock market today: Wall Street falls sharply to close its worst week since October - ExBulletin

-Stock market today: Wall Street falls sharply to close its worst week since October

-NEW YORK — US stocks fell on Friday after a mixed start to the reporting season.
+NEW YORK (AP) U.S. stocks fell Friday after a mixed start to the earnings season.
 Concerns about a possible escalation of tensions in the Middle East have roiled financial markets, prompting investors to look for safer places to park their money.

 JPMorgan Chase was one of the market's heaviest weights and fell 6.5% despite profit for the first three months of the year being higher than analysts expected.
 The nation's largest bank gave a forecast for this year for a key source of revenue that fell below Wall Street's estimate, calling for only modest growth.